Peiiii/dimstack-app-write/README.md

 - Fast and accurate search results
 - Search within code files and Markdown documents

+### 🎨 Excalidraw Drawing Support

+- Built-in **Excalidraw** whiteboard for creating diagrams and sketches
+- Draw flowcharts, architecture diagrams, wireframes, and more
+- All drawings saved directly to your Git repository
+- Professional drawing tools with shapes, arrows, and text
+- Perfect for technical documentation and visual note-taking

 ## 🆚 Gitary vs Notion

 | Feature | Notion | Gitary |